Mass market: Mass market retailers

-A mass-market retailer is an organization that reasonably sells enormous amounts of products that appeal to a wide assortment of buyers.
-Mass-market retailers are not really known for selling sturdy, top notch stock or for having uncommon client assistance, yet they do meet customers' needs a lot at sensible costs.
-Some examples of mass retailers are big-box stores such as Target, Sam's Club, and Best Buy, as well as brands like Levi Strauss and Gap, and e-retailers like Amazon.
+A mass-market retailer is an organization that sells a high volume of products, that appeal to a wide range of buyers.
+Some examples of mass retailers are big-box stores such as Target, Sam's Club, and Best Buy, as well as brands like Levi Strauss and e-retailers like Amazon.
+Sometimes operating on small profit margins, such companies are profitable and successful due to economies of scale due to large sales volumes, efficient inventory control and supply chain management.
+The volume of sales combined with a large produce range allows such companies to offer competitive pricing.